hicsail/object-storage-service/README.md

 Cargo is made up of three distinct components.

 Cargo Server: Deployment which handles user permission storage and verifies a user's ability to interact with a specific resource based on the stored user permissions.
+For specific usage information, please refer to the [GraphQL endpoint](https://cargo-staging.sail.codes/graphql).

 Cargo Client: Typescript library which allows for querying and manipulating permissions.
 Communicates with the Cargo Server.
 Intended to be used on an application backend.
-Applications are authenticated via API key.
+Applications are authenticated via API key. (**Currently Not Implemented**)

 Cargo Middleware: Typescript library which provides an S3 compliant middleware.
 The middleware communicates with the Cargo Server to generate the correct [AWS signature](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) if the user has the correct permissions.
 The user is identified via [JWT](https://jwt.io/).